-Further outside the bustle of the city, the Sunriver and Eugene areas offer a slower pace of adventure.
+Further outside the bustle of the city, the Sunriver area offers a slower pace of adventure.
 Sunriver boasts more than 3,2000 acres of year-round recreation.
 Take a sleigh ride that showcases the magic of winter.
-Set float down Dechutes River come summer.
+Set float down The Deschutes River come summer.
 Or explore a local museum and winery anytime.
-In the active college town of Eugene, you'll find everything from rafting in the summer to taking in NCAA football games in the fall, to literally smelling the roses in the rose garden come spring.

 It's all here – a state that embraces the grand tradition of adventure and exploration.
 No matter how you define it.